ednet-dev/ednet_core_types/README.md

-The generic web component from [mgmt_entities](https://github.com/dzenanr/mgmt_entities) is improved by meta-programming in dartling.
+The generic web component from [mgmt_entities](https://github.com/dzenanr/mgmt_entities) is improved by meta-programming in EDNetCore.
 The generic web component does not have a single line of specific code.